 From time to software and tools to employees, resources are the fires that keep professional service organizations running.
 But coordinating resources within a project without resource management software can be difficult.
 Being able to account for each resource on a granular scale is essential to keeping project efficiency and productivity high, and a robust resource management software platform like Wrike can help you do just that.

-Read on to find out how to successfully use resource management software to coordinate projects across your organization and learn how Wrike can help you manage resources more effectively starting today.
+Read on to find out how to do resource planning using resource management software to coordinate projects across your organization — plus, learn how Wrike can help you manage resources more effectively starting today.

 Tips for coordinating resources

 Before we get into the specifics of resource management software, here are a few high-level tips for coordinating resources:

 When possible, wait for resources to be ready